-It follows from \eqref{eq:psi-PIT2} that $\pi^*\in{\cal P}(U)$, which implies that, it is the unique maximizer of the problem \eqref{eq:prob-max}. \end{proof} By using Lemma \ref{lem:optimal-policy}, the proof of Theorem \ref{thm:PIT} is similar to that of Theorem 2 in \cite{jia2023q} , thus it is omitted here.
-Note that the policy improvement iteration in Theorem \ref{thm:PIT} depends on the knowledge of the model parameters, which are not known in the reinforcement learning procedure.
-Thus, in order to design an implementable algorithms, we turn to generalize the q-leaning theory initially proposed in \cite{jia2023q} to fit our setting under Tsallis entropy.
+By using Lemma \ref{lem:optimal-policy}, the proof of Theorem \ref{thm:PIT} is similar to that of Theorem 2 in \cite{jia2023q}, thus it is omitted here.
+Note that the policy improvement iteration in Theorem \ref{thm:PIT} depends on the knowledge of model parameters.
+Thus, in order to devise a model free RL algorithm, we next generalize the q-leaning theory proposed in \cite{jia2023q} under Tsallis entropy regularization.